morii21/weather-app/README.md

 - Uses async/await for handling API requests
 - Provides error handling for invalid inputs

-Technologies Used
+Technologies Used <br>
-JavaScript (ES6+): Used for fetching API data and updating the DOM HTML/CSS: Basic structure and styling
+JavaScript (ES6+): Used for fetching API data and updating the DOM <br>
+HTML/CSS: Basic structure and styling <br>
-OpenWeatherMap API: Retrieves weather and geolocation data Lessons Learned
+OpenWeatherMap API: Retrieves weather and geolocation data <br>
+Lessons Learned <br>
-💡 Learned how to fetch data from an API and process JSON responses 💡 Used async/await for handling asynchronous operations 💡 Practiced destructuring objects to extract specific data from API responses 💡 Handled errors and displayed user-friendly messages 💡 Ensured proper image rendering by fixing incomplete URLs from API responses 💡 Improved debugging skills using console.log() and browser DevTools
+💡 Learned how to fetch data from an API and process JSON responses <br>
+💡 Used async/await for handling asynchronous operations <br>
+💡 Practiced destructuring objects to extract specific data from API responses <br>
+💡 Handled errors and displayed user-friendly messages <br>
+💡 Ensured proper image rendering by fixing incomplete URLs from API responses <br>
+💡 Improved debugging skills using console.log() and browser DevTools <br>

 How to Use:
 1. Enter a city name in the input field